bertofurth/Seagate-Central-Toolchain/README.md

     cp sources/LGPL/glibc/glibc.tar.bz2 ./src
     cp sources/GPL/linux/git_.home.cirrus.cirrus_repos.linux_6065f48ac9974b200566c51d58bced9c639a2aad.tar.gz ./src/linux.tar.gz

-We don't need anything else from this zip file so it may be deleted to save disk space at this point.
+We don't need anything else from this zip file so it and its contents may be deleted to save disk space at this point.
+This step is optional.

+    rm -rf sources __MACOSX Cirrus\ Package\ Licenses.docx rm seagate-central-firmware-gpl-source-code.zip

 Change to the src directory and extract the archives just copied into it.
 Linux gets extracted to a directory called "git" but we must